cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 * Reference (optional): The document where this hybrid KEM is defined

 The registry should initially be empty.

-# In Scope

-## GHP Framework

-The GHP framework works for generic IND-CCA component schemes.
-GHP also has an IND-CCA proof from {{GHP2018}}.
-Including the public encapsulation keys as part of the KDF preimage fits in the 'additional data' parts of the split key PRF proof there, and binds to the encapsulation keys, which is a nice property for protocols integrating concrete instances.
-GHP also matches NIST SP 800-227 IPD, and gives good binding properties. {{binding-properties}} is generally safe with no caveats on use for constructing concrete instances using a broad array of components.

-## QSF Framework

-QSF works for most elliptic curve groups and C2PRI-secure quantum-resistant KEMs.
-It is an optimization that leaves out large ciphertexts and encapsulation keys from the KDF preimage, saving extra hashing, if the PQ KEM meets requirements.
-More KEMs can be proven to be C2PRI-secure eventually for use with QSF.

 # Out of Scope